Capacity planning

 4. Logged hours

-Logged hours refers to the actual time spent by team members on various tasks and projects.
+Logged hours refers to the actual time spent by employees (or freelance consultants) on various tasks and projects.
 It includes all recorded work hours, whether billable or non-billable, providing a detailed account of resource usage.

 5. Scheduled vs. logged hours